Skip to main content

 When a candidate is added with an email but no phone number, Tenzo doesn’t drop them.
 Instead:

 • Phone-call jobs.
 Tenzo sends an outreach email (the same one it would send as a companion to SMS) and re-tries the email on the normal retry cadence.
-The candidate can dial the recruiter number from any phone and verify with the 8-character code in the email footer to start their interview — see When a candidate calls our number above.
+The candidate can dial the recruiter number from any phone and verify their identity to start their interview — see When a candidate calls our number above (for these email-equipped candidates that means reading back the code from the email footer).
 The verification flow also captures their number on the candidate record, so subsequent outreach can use it.

 • Video interview jobs.
 The candidate receives the standard invite email with the scheduling link.
 If they don’t have a phone on file when they reach the interview page, they’re prompted to enter one before they begin.